Swift treble helps Hull beat Cas to reach quarters

 Hull have not been to Wembley since their back-to-back Challenge Cup final wins over Warrington and Wigan in 2016 and 2017.

+But head coach Tony Smith is a three-times winner himself, having coached Warrington to Challenge Cup final wins in 2009, 2010 and 2012.

-But Tony Smith's men seem capable of going further, having looked right back on song after their poor start to the season as they made it four straight wins.
+And Smith's current side seem capable of going further, having looked right back on song after their poor start to the season.

+Their fourth straight win booked a home tie with St Helens in the quarter-final draw made straight after the game at Wheldon Road.

+After having one early try disallowed by video referee Ben Thaler, it took eight minutes for Hull to go ahead when full-back Tex Hoy picked out back-row forward Griffin to score.

 Castleford: Broadbent; Fonua, Sutcliffe, Turner, Tate; Westerman, McShane; Massey, Lawler, Matagi, Martin, Mellor, Hall.